 The moment you discover a water leak, take action immediately.
 Water leaks can turn into costly repairs (repairs due to water damage can cost, on average, $2,582 according to HomeAdvisor) that can take weeks to deal with.
 For that reason, it’s crucial to check the “soft” spots on walls, floors, and roofs.
 Don’t forget to check the water pipe and water heater as these are prone to leaks, too.
 As a rule of thumb, you shouldn’t allow the water leak to be the cause of water damage as well as mold growth.

-It would also be wise to waterproof your basement.
+Waterproofing your basement is required as it comes with several benefits.
 Basement waterproofing protects your property and ensures that the basement stays as dry as possible.
 This prevents moisture and in turn, prevents pests like cockroaches.

 It costs about $6,493 to waterproof a basement, so it’s best to partner with a professional property management firm.
 They have a vetted vendor network that can do the work at a cheaper rate that doesn’t compromise standards, of course.